Abigail/Abigail.github.io/Src/Trapped/ferz.md

 ### Spiral

+#### Square

-On the Spiral the %%PIECE%% will not get trapped.
+On the Square Spiral the %%PIECE%% will not get trapped.
 It follows a regular path around the origin, creating spiral in the opposite direction of the Spiral, and rotated 45&deg;.
-It will visited all the odd valued squares.
+It will visited all the odd valued squares, so \(50\%\) of the squares on the board.

+#### Diamond

+On the Diamond Square, the %%PIECE%% follows the same regular path around the origin as the Square Spiral, except that it rotates the other way around.
+Hence, the pieces visits
+\(50\%\) of the squares on the board.

 ### Wedge